 Through site visits, conversations with arts professionals and museum staff, art-making, and reflection activities, students will critically assess the social, racial, religious, political, and cultural factors that impact contemporary art and the institutions charged with preserving and presenting culture.

-INTERN Participants spend the final four weeks of the program working in a Cape Town museum in conservation, education, or curatorial departments.
+INTERN Participants spend the final five weeks of the program working in a Cape Town museum in conservation, education, or curatorial departments.
 Working under the direction of accomplished professionals, students gain invaluable real-life museum experience.
 Regular reflection activities throughout the internship will help frame these experiences in the context of worldwide issues and standards of museum practice.

 Note: This program provides participants with an opportunity to complete seven of the requisite 15 credits needed to obtain a transcript for a Museum Studies specialization for undergraduates or a certificate for graduate and lifelong education students.
 Sponsored by the Department of Art, Art History and Design and the Museum Studies Program in the College of Arts & Letters, and the Michigan State University Museum.